Although Western Montana is known for its nearly 100 named mountain ranges, the Eastern third of the state is pure prairie and awesome badlands.

 Throw in your own combination of meats, onions, peppers, and beans and you might win a chili cook-off!
 Or you can even use this awesome seasoning to flavor dips, soups, sauces - wherever your own inspiration leads you!

-Our convenient 2 oz. and 4 oz. sizes in stand-up, resealable bags are perfect for the home gourmet cook.
+My convenient 2 ounce stand-up, resealable bags are perfect for both the Foodie and the home cook..

 Badlands Chili Seasoning

 Everyone’s tastes and tolerances are different, so my products come in three varieties:

 Mild, with NO Cayenne or Chiplote pepper.
 There might be a small amount of heat from the other ingredients (chili powder, etc), but it is quite mild and acceptable to all but the most sensitive folks.

 - Medium Spicy, with enough Cayenne and Chiplote to give the flavor some zing, but really should not have your running for the fire hose.

 - HOT!!
 At least twice as much Cayenne and Chipotle as my Medium Spicy varieties.
 Expect this burst of heat to set your tongue on fire.
 Recommended for true heat lovers!